-Throughout the ImPower Program, teams share what they have learned and support one another in implementing best practices in a way that works for them at their local site and sustains improvement.
+Throughout the ImPower Program, teams share what they have learned and support one another in implementing best practices in a way that works for them at their local site to sustain improvement.

 Site teams are made up of a team leader, physician leader and team member process experts.
-Also, a quality improvement professional serves as a team coach and is an integral team member providing just-in-time teaching and project support throughout the project.
+A quality improvement professional serves as a team coach and is an integral team member providing just-in-time teaching and project support throughout the project.

 How Do Site Teams Learn and Improve?